Audi MultiTronic Gearbox Problems

 I decided to shop around for a refurbished gearbox.
 I contacted various companies around the UK but found that none were in stock.
 One of them commented “I wish I had 20 of those, I would retire if I did”.
 Most said we receive calls from Audi drivers daily looking around for the same gearbox.

 If you are thinking about shopping around for a refurbished gearbox, it’s worth having your gearbox code and part number to hand otherwise you may be sold the incorrect gearbox.
-You can obtain the codes from your local Audi dealer or by contacting Audi head office in the UK (Contact number can be found further down this post).
+You can obtain the codes from your local Audi dealer or by contacting Audi head office in the UK.
 Audi will ask for a chassis number so have this to hand.
 Be prepared for high quotations for a refurbished gearbox as they are not cheap!
 From my research, a refurbished gearbox can cost anywhere from £1400 to £3,000 pounds.

 I decided to visit a local gearbox specialist.
 The gearbox specialist centre took the car for a test drive and said my gearbox required refurbishing and the flywheel was also faulty which was causing the rattling noises (Both fitted with a 2 year warranty or 24,000 miles).
 They quoted me a price cheaper then the other garages I had contacted so I decided to go ahead.
 Guess what, whilst I was at the garage there were three Audi A4’s on ramps.
 All with registrations between 2002 and 2005.
 I asked the mechanic what those cars were in for.
 He replied “The same as yours, faulty Multitronic gearboxes.
 It’s a common fault, we get lots of these”.
 I mentioned to him Audi knowing nothing about this common fault.
 He replied “Of course they are aware”